 Alpacas make great exotic pets, and you can also keep them for their fur, so they can be quite profitable.
 Their diet is not hard to maintain, and they will primarily eat hay and forage grasses like other herbivores you might already have, like the horse, cow, and sheep.
 Commercial alpaca pellets are not too expensive and will make sure it gets enough vitamins and minerals to keep it strong and healthy.

 We hope you have enjoyed reading over our look into these interesting animals, and it has answered your questions.
-If we have helped you provide a healthier diet for your flock, please share this guide to what alpacas eat on Facebook and Twitter.
+If we have helped you provide a healthier diet for your flock, please share this guide to what alpacas eat with your friends.

 - Related Read: Name Ideas For Cute & Funny Alpacas